Achievable logoAchievable logo

 Cost basis = $52

-The cost basis is equal to the cost of the investment ($50) plus commission ($2), which represents the overall amount paid to purchase the investment.
+The cost basis equals the purchase price ($50) plus the commission ($2).
+This is the total amount paid to buy the shares.

 Sales proceeds = $68

-Sales proceeds are equal to the sale price of the investment ($70) minus commission ($2), which represents the overall amount received to sell the investment.
+Sales proceeds equal the sale price ($70) minus the commission ($2).
+This is the total amount received from selling the shares.

 The capital gain or loss = $16 capital gain